Yogi Berra: USPS stamp

-On July 1, 2021, the United States Postal Service officially issued its Yogi Berra commemorative stamp outside of Berra's museum.
+On July 1, 2021, the United States Postal Service officially issued its Yogi Berra commemorative stamp outside Berra's museum.
 Berra is only the 30th baseball player to have his picture on a stamp, and he is the first player to appear on a USPS stamp in nine years.
 Berra is also the first player since Lou Gehrig in 1989 to receive an issuance all his own, where a great majority of those stamps have been part of multiplayer issuances.